 Donating your eggs is a gift for people who cannot have children without your help.
-The screening to become an egg donor is very thorough, including a questionnaire, medical exam and interview with a doctor, and blood work.
+The screening to become part of our egg donor program is very thorough, including a questionnaire, medical exam and interview with a doctor, as well as blood work.

 At a Glance

 - Donating your eggs is a wonderful gift that healthy young women can give to someone struggling with infertility

 - Egg donation involves in vitro fertilization (IVF)